fireHedgehog/PGR9-GA-CNN-TEST/README.md

 3. Testing the performance of the my GA Optimizer.

-4. Datasets are as follows,
+4. Datasets are in the path as /2-pytorch-example/experiment/_data

 -----------------------------------------------------------------------------
 Reference: